turniere/System-Requirements/use-cases/register.md

 This e-mail will contain a link, that will set the status of his profile to 'verified'.

 ## User will be able to perform member-actions
-The user will (as long as he is logged in), be able to perform member-actions, like create tournaments.
+The user will (as long as he is logged in), be able to perform member-actions, like creating tournaments.

 # Extension Points
 Not Applicable (N/A)